Eric de Oliveira: Early career, Gaz Metan Mediaș and Karpaty Lviv

 Shortly afterwards he left Gaz Metan to go on a trial with Bundesliga side VfL Wolfsburg but was not offered a contract, so he moved to Ukraine, signing with Karpaty Lviv.
-His one-season spell with The Lions was unsuccessful as he played only six league games there, returning in September 2012 to Gaz Metan where in the 2012–13 season he played 22 games with four goals scored, being the team's captain.
+His one-season spell with The Lions was unsuccessful as he played only six league games.
+In September 2012, Eric returned to Gaz Metan where in the 2012–13 season he played 22 games with four goals scored, and was the team's captain.

 Pandurii Târgu Jiu and Asian spells

-On 12 July 2013, Eric was transferred from Gaz Metan Mediaș to Pandurii Târgu Jiu for a transfer fee of €400.000 in the same day as Nicandro Breeveld, reuniting with their former coach from Gaz Metan, Cristian Pustai.
-He debuted for Pandurii only a few days later after his transfer, appearing in the first leg of the 2013–14 Europa League second qualifying round against Levadia Tallinn, the game ending 0–0 but he impressed with his technique and dribbling abilities, providing two assists in the 4–0 win from the second leg.
-With Eric in a good shape, the club also managed to eliminate Hapoel Tel Aviv against whom he scored a goal and Braga, reaching the group stage where the campaign ended, but Eric still managed to make a good impression as he scored a goal from a penalty against Dnipro and a very spectacular one from a scissors kick against Fiorentina.
-In 2014, UEFA placed his goal with Fiorentina in a top 60 all-time best goals scored in European club and national teams competitions.
-Eric scored his first league goal for Pandurii in a 2–1 win over Oțelul Galați, other important goals being the winning goal in the 2–1 victory against Dinamo București, the only goal of the team in the 1–1 against CFR Cluj and two doubles in wins against Botoșani and Brașov, netting the goal 14 times and providing 12 assists by the end of the first half of the season in all competitions.
+On 12 July 2013, Eric went from Gaz Metan Mediaș to Pandurii Târgu Jiu for a transfer fee of €400,000 on the same day as teammate Nicandro Breeveld, reuniting with their former coach from Gaz Metan, Cristian Pustai.
+He debuted for Pandurii only a few days after his transfer, appearing in the 0–0 draw in the first leg of the 2013–14 Europa League second qualifying round against Levadia Tallinn, where he impressed with his technique and dribbling abilities.
+Subsequently, he provided two assists in the 4–0 win in the second leg.
+The club also managed to eliminate Hapoel Tel Aviv against whom Eric scored a goal, and then Braga, reaching the group stage.
+There, the campaign ended but he still managed to make a good impression by netting a penalty against Dnipro and a very spectacular goal with a scissors kick against Fiorentina.
+In 2014, UEFA placed his goal against Fiorentina in a top 60 all-time best goals scored in European club and national teams competitions.
+Eric scored his first league goal for Pandurii in a 2–1 win over Oțelul Galați.
+Other important goals were the winning goal in the 2–1 victory against Dinamo București, his side's goal in the 1–1 draw against CFR Cluj and two doubles in wins against Botoșani and Brașov.
+He netted 14 times and provided 12 assists by the end of the first half of the season across all competitions.
 All these performances earned him the 2013 Foreign Player of the Year award.